If You Don’t Have A Winter Car Survival Kit, Now’s The Time!

 Having one of these is a must-have all winter long.

-I’m always amazed when people are huddled in their cars for 30 or more minutes waiting for their vehicles to defrost to warm their windshields.
+I’m always amazed when people are huddled in their cars waiting for the defrost to warm their windshields.

 Talk about unprepared!